pyepics/pyepics/doc/ca.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Synchronous Groups can be used to ensure that a set of Channel Access calls
 all happen together, as if in a *transaction*.
-Synchronous Groups work in
+Synchronous Groups work,
-PyEpics as of version 3.0.10, but more testing is probably needed.
+but are not very well tested, and probably not a great anyway in the
+context of asynchronous I/O.  These functions are mostly included for
+completeness.

 The idea is to first create a synchronous group, then add a series of
 :func:`sg_put` and :func:`sg_get` which do not happen immediately, and